plomino/Plomino/doc/src/PlominoDoc/features.rst

 Filling fields from the REQUEST
 -------------------------------

-Editable fields which are not part of the layout take automatically their value from the REQUEST.
+Editable fields which are not part of the layout take their value from the REQUEST.

 So, for example, if you want to pass a parameter to another form:
-- in the origin document, put the parameter in link to the target form, by adding ``?param1=value&param2=value`` to the URL.
+- in the origin document, put the parameter(s) in the link to the target form, e.g. by adding ``?param1=value&param2=value`` to the URL.
 This will cause the parameter to be part of the GET request which retrieves the target form.
-- in the target form, create an editable field with the same id as the param key (e.g. ``param1``), but do not insert it in the form layout.
+- in the target form, create an editable field with the same id as the parameter key (e.g. ``param1`` and ``param2`` above), but do not insert it in the form layout.
 The field will get its value from the REQUEST.
 - then you can create `Computed on save` (or on display, or whatever) fields which use the value of this field.